NCI-NAACCR-Zone-Design/Louisiana/README.md

 Install dependencies: `yarn -i`

-Start the Webpack development web server: `npm run start` This will run a web server at http://localhost:8181/ where you can see your website under development.
+Start the Webpack development web server: `npm start` This will run a web server at http://localhost:8181/ where you can see your website under development.

-Edit the files under `src/` as needed.
-See the rest of this document for details on the types of changes you will want to make.
+The package comes with a working dataset to serve as a demonstration and example.
+After a brief overview of the code, your next step will be to integrate your own data.

+## Overview of Directory Structure and Development

+### Directory Structure

-See the `datascripts/` folder for details on integrating your own data.
-GDA DETAILS AND REVIEW
+The `datascripts/` folder has scripts used when integrating your own data and updating it.

-Remember that you will need to run `npm run build` after changing static files such as data files or the favicon.

-When your site is all set up, deploy it!
+The `src/` directory contains the source code files, including the settings for what fields to expect in your demographic and incidence CSVs, the text/HTML that displays, and calculations and map controls.
+Later on in this document are some task-oriented tips on how you would make edits to your website.

+The `static/data/` directory contains the data files that power the website: the CTA Zones geodata file, the incidence and demographics CSVs, the county reference overlay, and so on.

+The `static/downloads/` directory, contains content accessed via the *Download* button on the website.

+The rest of the `src/static/` directory is where you should put other static content such as images, logos, and your favicon.

+### Development

+Program code under `src/` is written in ECMAScript 2017 and SASS, and compiled using Babel, Webpack, et al.

+The command `npm start` will start Webpack's development server at http://localhost:8181/ and will open a browser window for you as well.

+The command `npm run build` will copy static assets and compiled code into the `docs/` directory, where it may be deployed to Github Pages as your website.

+While using the Webpack development server, making edits to `src/` will automatically recompile your application and reload the web page. **However, changes to `static/` will not trigger this**.
+After replacing a logo, for example, you must run `npm run build` and reload the page.

-### Deploying Your Website
+### Deployment

-This is designed to work with Github Pages, serving from the `docs/` sub-folder.
-Make sure that you have set up a Github repository and Github Pages appropriately.
+The intended workflow for deployment, is Github Pages serving from the `docs/` sub-folder.
+Make sure that you have set up a Github repository and set up its Github Pages settings appropriately.

-Run `npm run build` to compile the source files into their browser-ready versions under `docs/` for Github Pages.
-Then commit and push as usual.
+The command `npm run build` will compile the source files and static assets into their browser-ready versions under `docs/`.
+You may then commit and push as usual.

 As a convenience, the command `npm run deploy` will do this in a single step.

-## Configuring, Editing, and Integrating Your Data
+## Integrating Your Own Data

-### Integrating Your Own Data
+### Demographics Data

-The `datascripts/` folder has some tools written in Python for importing your own data.

-The sample files provided in `datascripts/inputs/` were used to set up the template demo, and may be a useful reference.

-* *tl_2019_XX_place.shp* -- Shapefile of census designated places, used to create a CSV of which cities/towns intersect each CTA Zone.
-  * The provided version was downloaded from ftp://ftp2.census.gov/geo/tiger/TIGER2019/PLACE/ The FTP site names the files by the state's FIPS code, e.g. California is FIPS code *06*.
-  * This should be provided in WGS84 (plain lat-lon) SRS.
-  * Relevant attributes are as follows:
-    * `PLACEFP` -- The FIPS code for this county.
-Used as a unique ID.
-If you use a different field name, edit the `CITYBOUNDS_IDFIELD` setting in `settings.py`.
-    * `NAME` -- The name of the city/place.
-If you use a different field name, edit the `CITYBOUNDS_NAMEFIELD` setting in `datascripts/settings.py`
-* *tl_2019_us_county.shp* -- Shapefile of counties, used to create a CSV of which counties intersect each CTA Zone.
-  * This should be provided in WGS84 (plain lat-lon) SRS.
-  * The provided version was downloaded from ftp://ftp2.census.gov/geo/tiger/TIGER2019/COUNTY/ The FTP site has one county file for all of the United States, and you will need to crop it to your state.
-  * The following attributes are used (see `settings.py`) and others are ignored:
-    * `COUNTYFP` -- The FIPS code for this county.
-Used as a unique ID.
-If you use a different field name, edit the `COUNTYBOUNDS_IDFIELD` setting in `settings.py`.
-    * `NAME` -- The name of the county.
-If you use a different field name, edit the `COUNTYBOUNDS_NAMEFIELD` setting in `datascripts/settings.py`
-* *IncidenceByCTAZone.xlsx* -- Excel spreadsheet providing cancer incidence data.
-  * One row per combination of CTA Zone X Sex X Site X Time Frame.
+Verify the field and data requirements:
-  * The `Zones` field is used as the CTA Zones' unique ID to tie to other data (demographics, boundary).
+* The `Zone` field is used as the CTA Zones' unique ID to tie to other data (incidence, boundary).
 * The special `Zone` name *Statewide* should be used to indicate statewide data.
-Other values such as "California" or "LA" will not be recignozed as Statewide!
+Other values such as "California" or "LA" or "All" will not be recognized as Statewide.

-  * The worksheet to use is defined in `settings.py` in the `INPUT_CANCERXLS_SHEETNAME` setting.
-If you get an error that the worksheet doesn't exist, check this setting.
-  * The fields must be named as follows, and in this sequence:
-    * `ID` -- a unique ID for this row, not really used and OK to just enter anything.
-Do not leave this blank, as this would look like a blank row and be skipped.
-    * `sex` -- Domain value for filtering by sex.
-    * `cancer` -- Domain value for filtering by cancer site.
-    * `years` -- Domain value for filtering by time frame.
-    * `Zones` -- CTA Zone ID, correspnding to a CTA Zone in the CTA Zones shapefile.
-    * `W_PopTot` -- the PopTot, Cases, AAIR, LCI, and UCI are repeated for each Race option W, B, H, A
-    * `W_Cases`
-    * `W_AAIR`
-    * `W_LCI`
-    * `W_UCI`
-    * `B_PopTot`
-    * `B_Cases`
-    * `B_AAIR`
-    * `B_LCI`
-    * `B_UCI`
-    * `H_PopTot`
-    * `H_Cases`
-    * `H_AAIR`
-    * `H_LCI`
-    * `H_UCI`
-    * `A_PopTot`
-    * `A_Cases`
-    * `A_AAIR`
-    * `A_LCI`
-    * `A_UCI`
-    * `PopTot` -- Total population for AAIR calculation purposes
-    * `Cases` -- Number of cases of this cancer site + sex + time in this CTA Zone
-    * `AAIR` -- Age-adjusted incidence rate of this cancer site + sex + time in this CTA Zone
-    * `LCI` -- Lower end of confidence interval (LCI) for the AAIR
-    * `UCI` -- Upper end of confidence interval (UCI) for the AAIR
-* *DemographicsByCTAZone.xlsx* -- Demographic statistics source file, Excel spreadsheet.
-  * One row per CTA Zone.
+Copy your demographics CSV into `static/data/demographics.csv`

+Edit `index.js` and set up `DEMOGRAPHIC_TABLES` to display the demographic data into the tables below the map.
+This defines a set of tables, what fields to display in each table, and how to label the fields and format their values (adding commas, rounding to 1 decimal, etc.).

+Edit `index.js` and set up `CHOROPLETH_OPTIONS` to offer demographics as a Color By option for the choropleth map.

+### Incidence Data

+Verify the field and data requirements:
 * The `Zone` field is used as the CTA Zones' unique ID to tie to other data (demographics, boundary).
 * The special `Zone` name *Statewide* should be used to indicate statewide data.
-Other values such as "California" or "LA" will not be recignozed as Statewide!
+Other values such as "California" or "LA" or "All" will not be recognized as Statewide.
-  * The worksheet to use is defined in `settings.py` in the `INPUT_DEMOGXLS_SHEETNAME` setting.
-If you get an error that the worksheet doesn't exist, check this setting.
-  * The set of fields will vary, and you will need to make some edits:
-    * Edit `make_demogcsv.py` to validate your fields, and also to copy them into the output CSV.
-    * Edit `aggregateDemographicData()` in `make_downloadables.py` to define what fields are placed in the downloadable CSV and ZIP files.
-* *CTAZones.shp* -- CTA Zones shapefile, providing boundaries for the map.
+* The `sex` field is domain values, and is used for filtering.
+* The `cancer` field is domain values, and is used for filtering.
+* The `years` field is domain values, and is used for filtering.
+* The incidence data fields `Cases` `AAIR` `LCI` `UCI` are used for reporting incidence and are required.
+The field `PopTot` is not used in the website, but may be used for downloadable ZIPs.
+* The same incidence fields must be defined for each race filter that you will define, and must be prefixed by the race's "short version".
+For example, If you use `W` as a domain value for race then that race will be reported using these fields: `W_Cases` `W_AAIR` `W_LCI` `W_UCI`.

+Copy your cancer incidence CSV into `static/data/cancerincidence.csv`

+Edit `index.js` and set up `SEARCHOPTIONS_CANCERSITE` to match your dataset's domain values.

+Edit `index.js` and set up `SEARCHOPTIONS_SEX` to match your dataset's domain values.

+Edit `index.js` and set up `SEARCHOPTIONS_TIME` to match your dataset's domain values.

+Edit `index.js` and set up `SEARCHOPTIONS_RACE` to match your dataset's domain values.

+If any of the cancer site options will be specific to one sex, edit `index.js` and set up `CANCER_SEXES` to auto-select that sex if that cancer site is selected.

+### CTA Zones Geodata

+Place your CTA Zones shapefile into `datascripts/inputs/` as `CTAZones.shp`.

-  * This should be provided in WGS84 (plain lat-lon) SRS.
+This should be provided in WGS84 (plain lat-lon) SRS.

-  * Relevant attributes are as follows, and other fields will be ignored:
+Relevant attributes are as follows.
+Other fields will be ignored.
 * `Zone` -- CTA Zone's unique ID, used to tie to other data (demogs, incidence).
-If you use a different feld name, edit the `CTAZONES_SHAPEFILE_IDFIELD` setting in `settings.py`.
 * `ZoneName` -- CTA Zone's name for display.
-If you use a different feld name, edit the `CTAZONES_SHAPEFILE_NAMEFIELD` setting in `settings.py`.
-* *readme.txt* -- This file will be included in each of the downloadable ZIP files.
-This would be suitable as metadata such as a data dictionary, a disclaimer, credits, etc.
-  * Depending on your demographic statistics, you probably want to edit this.

-The scripts are written for Python 3, and are as follows.
-It is recommended that they be run in this order.

-* `python3 make_ctageofile.py` -- Creates `static/data/cta.json` which is the TopoJSON file providing CTA Zone boundaries for the map.
+Run `python3 make_ctageofile.py`.
+Ths will create `static/data/cta.json` which is the TopoJSON file providing CTA Zone boundaries for the map.

-* `python3 make_demogcsv.py` -- Creates `static/data/demographics.csv` which provides demographics for each CTA Zone.
-* `python3 make_incidencecsv.py` -- Creates `static/data/cancerincidence.csv` which provides incidence for each CTA Zone.
+### County Boundaries Geodata

+A recommended county boundaries dataset may be had from ftp://ftp2.census.gov/geo/tiger/TIGER2019/COUNTY/ The FTP site has one county file for all of the United States, and you will need to crop it to your state using the `STATEFP` field.

+Place your county boundaries shapefile into `datascripts/inputs/` as `counties.shp`.

+This should be provided in WGS84 (plain lat-lon) SRS.

+Relevant attributes are as follows.
+Other fields will be ignored.
+* `COUNTYFP` -- The FIPS code for this county.
+Used as a unique ID.
+* `NAME` -- The name of the county.

-* `python3 make_countygeofile.py` -- Creates `static/data/countybounds.json` which is the TopoJSON file providing county boundaries for the map.
+Run `python3 make_countygeofile.py` to create `static/data/countybounds.json` which is the TopoJSON file providing county boundaries for the map.

+### City / Place Boundaries Geodata

+A recommended city/CDP boundaries dataset may be had from ftp://ftp2.census.gov/geo/tiger/TIGER2019/PLACE/ The FTP site names the files by the state's FIPS code, e.g. California is FIPS code *06*.

+Place your city/CDP boundaries shapefile into `datascripts/inputs/` as `cities.shp`.

+This should be provided in WGS84 (plain lat-lon) SRS.

+Relevant attributes are as follows.
+Other fields will be ignored.
+* `PLACEFP` -- The FIPS code for this county.
+Used as a unique ID.
+* `NAME` -- The name of the city/place.

-* `python3 make_placescsv.py` -- Creates `static/data/counties_by_cta.csv` and `static/data/cities_by_cta.csv` which provide a list of places intersecting each CTA Zone.
+After both the counties and places datasets are in place, run `python3 make_placescsv.py` to create `static/data/counties_by_cta.csv` and `static/data/cities_by_cta.csv` which provide a list of places intersecting each CTA Zone.

+### Creating Downloadable Files

+The files offered by the Download button, are static ZIP files containing CSV extracts of merged demographic and incidence data.

+Edit `datascripts/make_downloadables.py` and define what demographic and incidence fields should be present in the downloadable content accessed by the Download button.
+* The function `aggregateDemographicData()` will read the demographic dataset and is where you can massage/correct/format the data for the downloadable CSVs, as well as rename the fields as they appear in the download CSVs.
+* The function `aggregateIncidenceData()` does simialrly, for the incidence data, massaging and formatting values and renaming them for the download CSVs.
+* The function `csvHeaderRow()` defines the sequence of fields as they appear in the final download CSV.
+All fields here must be the fields created in `aggregateIncidenceData()` and/or `aggregateDemographicData()` but it is not required that every field defined be used here.

+Edit the `datascripts/readme.txt` file to describe the CSV fields.
+This will be included in all of the downloadable ZIP files, and is suitable for metadata such as a data dictionary, a disclaimer, and credits/attributions.

-* `python3 make_downloadables.py` -- Creates the downloadable ZIP files under `static/downloads/`.
+Run `python3 make_downloadables.py` to compile the downloadable ZIP files under `static/downloads/`.

-If you get errors that some Python module is missing, install them via `pip3 install -r requirements.txt`

-Some settings may be adjsted in `settings.py` such as the URL of your website.
+### Rebuilding For The Website

-After running all of them, be sure to run `npm run build` to update the web server so your new files will show up.
+Lastly, be sure to run `npm run build` to update the files as seen by the web server.

-### Changing Data Filtering Options

-The filtering options available for Sex, Cancer Site, Race/Ethnicity, and Time Range may need adjustment to fit your own data, if have a different set of options for these filters, or if you use different domain values for these fields.

-The filter options may be defined in `index.js` by the `SEARCHOPTIONS_CANCERSITE`, `SEARCHOPTIONS_RACE`, `SEARCHOPTIONS_SEX`, and `SEARCHOPTIONS_TIME` options.

-Some cancers may be specific to a single sex, e.g. uterine cancer does not occur in males, nor prostate in females.
-To address these cases, see the `CANCER_SEXES` setting.
-If a cancer site is selected which only applies to one sex, that sex will be automaticaly selected if that cancer is selected.
-If a sex is selected, then invalid cancer site options for that sex will be disabled.
+## Further Customizations

-### Cosmetic and Look-and-Feel
+### HTML Content, Cosmetic Changes, Look-and-Feel

 * *Browser title bar* -- Look in `src/index.html` for the `title`.